Skip to content

 Troubleshooting

-• Volumes tab missing: confirm USER_VOLUMES=true and refresh the app (feature flags are loaded from /api/features).
+• Volumes tab missing: confirm USER_VOLUMES=true, restart the container, and refresh the app (feature flags are loaded from /api/features).